haskell/vscode-haskell/README.md

 ## Investigating and reporting problems

-1. Go to extensions and right click `Haskell Language Server` and choose `Configure Extensions Settings`
+1. Go to extensions and right click `Haskell Language Server` and choose `Extensions Settings`
-2. Scroll down to `Language Server Haskell › Trace: Server` and set it to `verbose`
+2. Scroll down to `Language Server Haskell › Trace: Server` and set it to `messages`
 3. Restart vscode and reproduce your problem
 4. Go to the main menu and choose `View -> Output` (`Ctrl + Shift + U`)
-5. On the new Output panel that opens on the right side in the drop down menu choose `Haskell HIE (cabal)`
+5. On the new Output panel that opens on the right side in the drop down menu choose `Haskell HIE (<your project>)`

 Now you will see the information which you can use to diagnose or report a problem